• LOGIN

 What applications come with APEX?

-The current version of APEX allows you to download pre-packaged applications for you to learn from and/or modify for your own uses.
-You can currently download (form Oracle’s Technology site):
+The current version of APEX allows you to download pre-packaged applications for you to learn from and/or modify for your use.
+You can currently download (from Oracle’s Technology site):

 Employee Directory Lookup– This is exactly what it sounds like.